 Winner?
 Visa is more accepted than Amex.
-However, in the US you can use your American Express at the vast majority of business, with the exception of some independently owned businesses (like dry cleaners, diners, etc).
-That’s because American Express charges much higher merchant acceptance fees and some small businesses refuse to play along.
+However, in the U.S. you can use your American Express at the vast majority of business.
+There will be some exceptions, however, because American Express charges higher merchant acceptance fees and some businesses refuse to play along.

 Round Three: Best credit cards?

 For starters, it’s important to note that Visa doesn’t actually issue credit cards… they only process the transaction.
 The banks that use Visa are the ones that control the cards, so you really can’t stereotype Visa, because one bank that issues them may be despicable, while another is spectacular.
 It’s sort of like how you can’t fault a particular brand of car if one of their dealerships has a terrible reputation.
 Banks are basically dealers of Visa cards, with a license to offer them to the public.

 American Express on the other hand does directly issue the vast majority of their credit cards.
 Generally speaking, American Express cards are targeted toward upper-income working professionals and offer more premium benefits.
 Using the car manufacturer analogy again, AmEx is like Tesla – they both make and sell their product to the public without a dealer network.